wakr/in_ds_2017/docs/index.md

 ## Why

-We wish to create an easy-to-understand visualization of the current non-murder crime
+We wish to create an easy-to-understand visualization of the current non-murder crimes and also explore possible quantitative relations between crimes and school dropouts.

 ## How